-The luxurious train of Eurasia started its journey in our neighbor country, Turkey, and entered Iran from the Razi boarders on North-West part of the country.
-It entered Tabriz and after that it went to Yazd, Isfahan, Shiraz, and Tehran.
-Eurasia private deluxe train carried 44 travelers form countries of Denmark, Germany, Sweden, and Brazil to Iran.
+The luxurious train of Eurasia started its journey in our neighbor country, Turkey, and entered Iran from the Razi borders on North-West part of the country.
+It entered Tabriz and after that, it went to Yazd, Isfahan, Shiraz, and Tehran.
+Eurasia private deluxe train carried 44 travelers from countries of Denmark, Germany, Sweden, and Brazil to Iran.
 Iran Doostan Tours Co. was thrilled to be the guide of the Eurasia train on the Silk Road, this ancient road rich in culture and history.

-In the heart of Iranian desert there is the city of Yazd that makes you wonder how humans made the dry hot desert proper for living.
+In the heart of the Iranian desert, there is the city of Yazd that makes you wonder how humans made the dry hot desert proper for living.
 Walking in the old neighborhoods of Yazd with its covered narrow spiral alleys with their roof openings to the blue sky is a time machine that takes you thousands of years back in history.
 Our travelers got to Yazd at noon and after lunch and visiting a museum they visited one of the landmarks of the city, the Amir Chaqmaq complex.
-This beautiful monument stands in the center of the historic part of the city and has a mosque, a school, a carvansarai, a water well, a Tekyeh, and a Nakhl (a large wooden component that is used in religious ceremonies).
-Then Zoorkhaneh, an old-fashioned sport club, was the next stop.
-In this Iranian sport club our visitors watched the men doing the traditional work out that is lead by a musician who sings sacred poetry while keeping time on a drum and ringing bells to mark the beginning of different sections.
-After visiting some more attractions of Yazd on the second day, visitors were transferred to train station to go to the city of poetry and wine, Shiraz.
+This beautiful monument stands in the center of the historic part of the city and has a mosque, a school, a caravanserai, water well, a Tekyeh, and a Nakhl (a large wooden component that is used in religious ceremonies).
+Then Zoorkhaneh, an old-fashioned sports club, was the next stop.
+In this Iranian sports club, our visitors watched the men doing the traditional workout that is lead by a musician who sings sacred poetry while keeping time on a drum and ringing bells to mark the beginning of different sections.
+After visiting some more attractions of Yazd on the second day, visitors were transferred to the train station to go to the city of poetry and wine, Shiraz.

-On early morning if you walk in the main prayer hall of Nasir al-Mulk mosque in Shiraz you will see a mesmerizing festival of lights through the stained glass windows.
-This mosque is known as the Pink Mosque because of the pink colored tiles in the interior hall of the structure.
+In the early morning if you walk into the main prayer hall of Nasir al-Mulk mosque in Shiraz you will see a mesmerizing festival of lights through the stained glass windows.
+This mosque is known as the Pink Mosque because of the pink-colored tiles in the interior hall of the structure.
 To properly save the breathtaking experience of Pink Mosque as vividly as possible one of our lady guests laid down on the carpet to take a picture.

 Historic lush gardens, old mosques and bazaars, and the tombs of Hafez and Saadi were the other sights that amazed the Eurasian visitors.

-It occurred to us again how this saying in Farsi is true that “Isfahan is half of the world” since our guests’ interest who had such divers ethnicities and backgrounds, were all satisfied in this lovely city.
+It occurred to us again how this saying in Farsi is true that “Isfahan is half of the world” since our guests’ interests who had such diverse ethnicities and backgrounds, were all satisfied in this lovely city.

-The capital was the last station for the Eurasia.
-In Tehran the travelers visited Sa’dabad Palace and the modern landmark of this city, the Azadi Tower.
-In the evening some of our guests departed the capital to their home towns.
-The rest of the travelers spent a couple of days in Tehran and took flight back home in the next two to three days.
+The capital was the last station for Eurasia.
+In Tehran, the travelers visited Sa’dabad Palace and the modern landmark of this city, the Azadi Tower.
+In the evening some of our guests departed the capital to their hometowns.
+The rest of the travelers spent a couple of days in Tehran and took a flight back home in the next two to three days.